 Before you begin: On your iPhone, make sure you sync Calendars on iCloud.
 To do this go to Settings → iCloud and switch on Calendar.

-- On the side pane, click on the options icon to the right of the calendar’s name.
+Step #4.
+On the side panel, click on the options icon to the right of the calendar’s name.

-- Paste the URL in a new tab but replace webcal with http.
+Step #7.
+Paste the URL in a new tab but replace webcal with HTTP.
 Hit go to open the URL.

 At the moment, this is the only way to export your iPhone/iPad calendars in whole.
 It’s not possible to export them directly into Google Calendar or Outlook but you can certainly use the downloaded file to do that.